Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Oracle Estimator

 \section{Oracle Estimator}

-In this section we prove our main result under the assumption that we know the effective rank of the covariance matrix $r(\Sigma)$, the trace of the covariance matrix $\tr(\Sigma)$ and the sparsifying factor $p$.
-These assumptions will be further relaxed in the next section by splitting the data and estimating such parameters separately.
-The goal is to prove the following result. \begin{proposition} Assume that $X$ is a mean zero random vector in $\mathbb{R}^d$ with covariance matrix $\Sigma$ satisfying the $L_4-L_2$ moment equivalence assumption.
+In this section, we prove our main result under the assumption that we know the effective rank of the covariance matrix $r(\Sigma)$, the trace of the covariance matrix $\tr(\Sigma)$, and the sparsifying factor $p$.
+These assumptions will be further relaxed in the next section.
+Our main goal is to prove the following result. \begin{proposition} Assume that $X$ is a mean zero random vector in $\mathbb{R}^d$ with covariance matrix $\Sigma$ satisfying the $L_4-L_2$ moment equivalence assumption.
 Fix the confidence level $\delta \in (0,1)$.
 Suppose that $Y_1,\ldots,Y_N$ are i.i.d samples from $X\odot \mathbf{p}$.
-Then there exists $\lambda_1,\lambda_2>0$ depending only on $\tr(\Sigma),\|\Sigma\|$ and $p$ such that
+Then there exists $\lambda_1,\lambda_2>0$ depending only on $\tr(\Sigma),\|\Sigma\|$ and $p$ for which, with probability at least $1-\delta$,

 Here $C(\kappa)>0$ is an absolute constant depending only on $\kappa$. \end{proposition}